RauliL/plorth/docs/api.md

   <dd>array, any</dd>
 </dl>

-Retrieves value from array at given numerical index.
-Negative indexes count backwards.
-If given index is out of bounds, range error will be thrown.
+Retrieves a value from the array at given numerical index.
+Negative indices count backwards from the end.
+If the given index is out of bounds, arange error will be thrown.

 ---